 - On a Black Horse Through Hell

-Bad vocals are the biggest weakness of the album
+Bad vocals are the biggest weakness of the Album Dead, Hot and Ready

 The vocals on this album are of the screeching type similar to Cradle of Filth which is a major weakness of the album.
 However, the screeching vocals are of a lower pitched sound compared to what I just described.
 The album is only a little over 33 minutes long, making it shorter than albums such as Kalmah’s Swamplord (36 minutes), Metallica Ride the Lightning (47 minutes) and many of the albums of Children of Bodom.
 The album is built exclusively on speed.
 However, it does not have the staccato style that we notice on Metallica’s first album.

 A brief of the band's 2nd studio album